FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-post.md

 }
 [inline-code-end]

-#### Note
+#### Integration Note

-Data passed by the API can be overridden simply by passing a different SSO user payload.
-For example, if you set a username via the API, but then pass a different one via the SSO flow, we will automatically update their username.
+Data passed by the API can be overridden simply by passing a different SSO User HMAC payload.
+For example, if you set a username via the API, but then pass a different one via the SSO flow on page load, we will automatically update their username.

 We will not update user parameters in this flow unless you explicitly specify them or set them to null (not undefined).